-Stewart, a Whig, was the representative for Pennsylvania's 18th congressional district from 1847 to 1849.
+Stewart was the representative for Pennsylvania’s 18th congressional district and was a Whig.
+He served from 1847 to 1849.

 From Dec 1821 to Mar 1849, Stewart missed 1,032 of 3,039 roll call votes, which is 34.0%.
 This is worse than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1821-May 1822||71||8||11.3%||50th|

 |Dec 1823-May 1824||79||19||24.1%||71st|